In general, testing for the human immunodeficiency virus (HIV) is a 2-step process that involves a screening test and

-Negative tests do not rule out HIV infection.
+A negative test result does not rule out HIV infection.
 There is a period of time, called the window period, between HIV infection and the appearance of anti-HIV antibodies.
-During this period, antibodies usually cannot be measured.
+During this period, antibodies and antigen may not be measured.

-If a person might have acute or primary HIV infection and is in the window period, a negative HIV ELISA and Western blot will not rule out HIV infection.
-More tests for HIV are needed.
+If a person might have acute or primary HIV infection and is in the window period, a negative screening test doesn't rule out HIV infection.
+Follow-up tests for HIV are needed.